GlobalPlatform | Privacy framework made simple

 accessed intentionally or unintentionally by an unauthorized party.

-creating the framework, GlobalPlatform will instead provide a common set of
+privacy specification.
+By creating the framework, GlobalPlatform will instead provide a

 that a privacy-enhanced platform meets the requirements set out by its

 To date, what work efforts has GlobalPlatform completed in the privacy